About Lifr

 Validate before you solve.

 Empty states don't scold.
 Notifications don't nag.
-The first message Lifr sends you when you're behind says "that makes sense" — not "you have 14 overdue tasks".
+The first message Lifr sends when a task's been sitting a while says "that makes sense" — not "you have 14 overdue tasks".

 vs. the productivity-industrial complex